It's possible to boost the value of your loyalty points by up to eight times without spending a penny.

 Mega Points Weekends.
 Hold off on big purchases if you can

-Boots sometimes has 'mega weekends', either online or in-store where if you spend £50, you get 1,000 extra points (worth £10).
+Boots sometimes has Mega Points Weekends, where if you spend £50 either online or in-store, you get 1,000 extra points (worth £10).
 When one hits it's worth collecting together everything you were planning to buy in Boots to grab the excess.

-Always look in the in-store Advantage magazine for points coupons.
-For example it sometimes gives 500 points (£5 worth) for people who join the prescription collection service.
+Always look in the in-store magazine for points coupons.
+For example, it sometimes gives 500 points (£5 worth) for people who join the prescription collection service.

-Both the Boots Parenting Club and Healthclub For Over 60s send mailouts or give special offers for relevant goods, allowing you to get discounts and earn more points.
+Both the Boots Parenting Club and More Treats for Over-60s send mailouts or give special offers for relevant goods, allowing you to get discounts and earn more points.
 The parenting club also gives 10 points for every £1 spent on baby products.

-Spend at Boots.com, and you must 'collect' your Advantage Card points from one of the Boots ATMs (Extra offers kiosks) within six months or you'll lose them.
+Spend at Boots.com, and you must collect your Advantage Card points from an Extra Offers Kiosk within six months or you'll lose them.
 Points are ready for collection five days after you spend.

-Beware Boots Awards.
+Beware Advantage Card rewards.
 Often you can get more in cash

 Share tips/Read others: